rushimok73/AWS-SAA-C03-Notes/README.md

 - Billed as GB/month.
   - If you provision a 1TB for an entire month, you're billed as such.
   - If you have half of the data, you are billed for half of the month.
+- You can backup EBS using snapshots in S3 for migration and such
+- You cant have an EBS instance in one AZ and EC2 instance in another
 - Four types of volumes, each with a dominant performance attribute.
   - General purpose SSD (gp2)
   - Provisioned IOPS SSD (io1)